duelingbenjos/rocketswap/docs/token.md

 * How to get your token to appear on RocketSwap

 You will need:
-* Your Lamden Web Wallet with approximately 15 TAU in it
+* Your Lamden Web Wallet with approximately 15 TAU in it (yes it really is this cheap - you will have change left over too!)
-* RocketSwap setup — see my guide here (because hey, we need to throw some TAU behind our great idea and let people trade it).
+* RocketSwap setup so we can add liquidity — see my guide [here](guide.md#Getting_Started) (because hey, we need to throw some TAU behind our great idea and let people trade it).
 A drawing application that saves as PNG (plenty of free options out there)

 OK.
 Lets make a start by doing some prep.